DavidZajicek/holbertonschool-low_level_programming/recursion/README.md

 2-strlen_recursion.c - return the length of a string
 3-factorial.c - return the factorial of a given number
 4-pow_recursion.c - return x pow y
-5-sqrt_recursion.c - returnt he square root of n
+5-sqrt_recursion.c - return the square root of n
+6-is_prime_number.c - return if n is prime or not